n-buna404/n-buna404.github.io/_posts/2021-11-01-眩暈SIREN-back.md

 ---
 layout: post
-title: "眩暈SIREN back"
+title: "眩暈SIREN is back"
 date: 2021-11-01
 ---

 TBH  I am quite surprised when I get to know that MEMAI SIREN wrote an absolute banger for Build Divide: Code Black.
 Looking forward for their new album.

-Project spinoid also relesed ep3 recently.
-What a great time to be alive.
+Project spinoid recently also released ep3.
+It is such a great time to be alive.

-Let share one song from them that I had been looping recently.<br>
+Lastly let me share one song from them that I had been looping recently.<br>
 空気より透明な
 <pre>
 <div class="video-container">